We are registered as a Veterinary Practice Premises with the Royal College of Veterinary Surgeons.

 What is a Registered Qualified Person (RQP)?

-Our registered qualified persons (RQPs) are responsible for the supply of veterinary medicines, which are classified as POM-V, POM-VPS, and NFA-VPS.
-At Dogtor.vet, they are our Veterinary Surgeons, Dr Jasmina Robertson DVM MRCVS and Dr Anna Cherry BSc (Hons) BVSc MRCVS.
-You can verify that Dr Jasmina and Dr Anna are qualified veterinary surgeons by checking the RCVS register.
+Our registered qualified person (RQP) is responsible for the supply of veterinary medicines, which are classified as POM-V, POM-VPS, and NFA-VPS.
+At Dogtor.vet, this is our Veterinary Surgeon, Dr Jasmina Robertson DVM MRCVS.
+You can verify that Dr Jasmina is qualified veterinary surgeon by checking the RCVS register.

-Are you part of The Accredited Internet Retailer Scheme (AIRS)?
+Are you part of the VMD's Accredited Internet Retailer Scheme (AIRS)?

 |The owner of the business is:||